KristenJZ/KristenJZ.github.io/content/en/about/_index.md

 **1)**  **Research Assistant,** [*Global Media & Internet Concentration*](https://gmicp.org/project/china/) China Research Team      		*Present*

 - Research advisor: Prof. Min Jiang at *The University of North Carolina, Charlotte*
+- Responsible for resolving the research problem "who owns what":
+  - collected archive and data, formed a data collection
+  - going to form a website on "who owns what" on China media

 **2)**  **Research Assistant,** *A national survey on fans practice, network connectedness and social participation of teenagers in Gen Z*           				            Jan 2020 – Feb 2020

 - Research advisor: Prof. Fang Wu at *Shanghai Jiao Tong University*
 - Helped design a questionnaire to investigate fan communities’ online political discussion and charitable behavior during COVID-19 in China.

 ### Teaching Experiences

-**Teaching Assistant**

-*University of North Carolina at Charlotte*, Department of Communication Studies
+- *University of North Carolina at Charlotte*, Department of Communication Studies, Charlotte, NC

-- On the course of *Public Speaking*											Aug 2022 - Dec 2022
+  - 2022 Fall, *COMM1101 Public Speaking*, Teaching Assistant, 22 students

-*Fudan University*, School of Journalism
+- *Fudan University*, School of Journalism, Shanghai, China

-- On the course of *Introduction to Journalism*						   Feb 2020 – Jun 2020
+  - 2020 Spring, *Introduction to Journalism*, Teaching Assistant, 75 students

 ### Assistantships, Grants and Awards